 When we think of weddings, what often comes to mind is an image of a woman in a beautiful white gown with an exquisite ring.
-For centuries, any aspects related to weddings have been viewed as feminine.
-Only in recent times have we seen more focus on the groom, especially when it comes to wedding rings.
+For centuries, many aspects related to weddings have been viewed as feminine.
+Only in recent times have we seen more focus on the groom, especially when it comes to men’s wedding rings.

 The history of men’s wedding rings is outlined below and separated into three broad eras.
 The current state and perception of wedding rings are also briefly discussed.

 The Historical Evolution of Men Wearing Wedding Rings

 Ancient History of Wedding Rings

 Signet rings were also popular among the Romans and Greeks.
 Scholars posit that signet rings paved the way for Roman betrothal rings; it is also the Romans who first associated rings with marriage.
 These are carved in stone or gold “fede” rings, which consist of two intertwined hands as if in agreement.
 Over time, Romans shifted towards rings with engravings of the couple’s faces or figures.